 Delaware offers various property tax relief programs for residents 65 years of age and older, as well as property tax exemptions for residents with disabilities.
 All senior property tax credit applications must be filed by Sept.
 1 and include proof of age (driver’s license or birth certificate) and separate applications for all qualified joint property owners.

 Inheritance and estate taxes

-Estate tax is imposed for decedents dying on July 1, 2009, or thereafter.
+Estate tax is imposed for decedents who died on or after July 1, 2009.